When you Google images of the dish Ratatouille, what do you see?

 - This is what the sliced onion and chopped garlic should look like.

-Assemble the ratatouille in the pot
+Assemble the ratatouille in the pot before putting on the stove

 - Pour the oil in a medium-sized soup pot.